MyCyb3r/myosint/README.md

 # MyOsint
-  MyOsint is an integration of maigret sherlock mr.holmes.
+  MyOsint is an integration of maigret sherlock and mr.holmes.

   For Debian based system.